Great Famine of 1315–1317: Church

-Nearly all human societies at this time attributed natural disasters as being divine retribution for their apparent misdeeds.
-In a society whose final recourse for nearly all problems had been religion, and Roman Catholicism was the only tolerated Christian faith, no amount of prayer seemed effective against the root causes of the famine.
-Thus the famine undermined the institutional authority of the Roman Catholic Church, and helped lay the foundations for later movements that were deemed heretical by the Roman Catholic Church, as they opposed the papacy and blamed the perceived failure of prayer upon corruption and doctrinal errors within the Roman Catholic Church.
+Nearly all European societies at that time attributed natural disasters as divine retribution for their apparent misdeeds, and religion was regarded as final recourse for nearly all problems.
+However, no amount of prayer seemed effective against the root causes of the famine.
+This undermined the institutional authority of the Catholic Church, which established the limits of accepted faith.
+This weakening of the Church's authority subsequently contributed to the emergence and spreading of movements that were deemed heretical by the Church, as they opposed the papacy and blamed the perceived failure of prayer upon corruption and doctrinal errors within the Church itself.

-Cultural
+Culture

 Medieval Europe in the 14th century had already experienced widespread social violence, and even acts then punishable by death such as rape and murder were demonstrably far more common (especially relative to the population size), compared with modern times.

 The famine led to a stark increase in crime, even among those not normally inclined to criminal activity, because people would resort to any means to feed themselves or their families.
 For the next several decades after the famine, Europe took on a tougher and more violent edge.
 It became an even less amicable place than during the 12th and the 13th centuries.
 This could be seen across all segments of society, perhaps most strikingly in the way warfare was conducted in the 14th century during the Hundred Years' War, when chivalry ended, as opposed to the 12th and the 13th centuries when nobles were more likely to die by accident in tournament games than on the field of battle.

 The famine undermined confidence in medieval governments, due to their failure to deal with its resulting crises.
-This had particularly dire consequences for Edward II of England, who was already an unpopular monarch.
+This had particularly dire consequences for Edward II, who was already an unpopular monarch.
 While the famine was seen as divine retribution both in England and on the Continent, the English were more inclined to blame their misfortune on the perceived misrule and immorality of the king as opposed to alleged misconduct within the Church.
 This contributed to his downfall in 1327.